• Skip to main content

 Why was the Internet Invented?

-First known working concept of the Internet
+The first known working concept of the Internet

-In order to understand the internet history, it is vital to know about the working concepts that made it possible.
+In order to understand the Internet history, it is vital to know about the working concepts that made it possible.

 ARPANET

 On February 7, 1958, the Department of Defense Directive 5105.15 was signed by Neil McElroy, the Secretary of Defense of the United States.
 His signature allowed the launch of ARPANET, which stands for Advanced Research Projects Agency Network, regarded as the prototype of the Internet.
-The project, just like the Internet, sent electronic data between multiple computers through packet switching on a single network.
-The first message sent through ARPANET was delivered on October 29, 1969.

-It was short and simple, just “LOGIN”, and sent from the UCLA to the Standford University.
+It was short and simple, just “LOGIN”, and sent from UCLA to Standford University.
 Unfortunately, on that day, Stanford only received two letters, “LO”, because the network crashed.
 Another key idea for the Internet came in 1972, after a failed project, an ARPANET-like network called CYCLADES.
 They were responsible for the idea that instead of the network itself, the host computer should be responsible for data transmission.

 TCP/IP

 The next significant success was TCP/IP or Transmission Control Protocol/Internet Protocol, which is still in use to this day.
 TCP/IP was developed in the 1970s by scientists Vinton Cerf and Robert Kahn, and adopted into ARPANET on January 1, 1983.
 That date is often celebrated as the Internet’s birthday.
-The same year, DNS (Domain Name System), still in use today, established domains such as mil, .org, .edu, .int, .net, .com.
+In the same year, DNS (Domain Name System), still in use today, established domains such as mil, .org, .edu, .int, .net, .com.
 Before that, websites used numbers and were accessed using domains such as 123.456.789.111, for example.
-Oh, and did you know that after the first e-mail program, called MSG was developed in 1975?
+Oh, and did you know that the first e-mail program, called MSG was developed in 1975?
 And that Queen Elizabeth sent her first e-mail in 1976?

 When did the Internet become widespread?